AF-Github1/WebotsWorkshop/README.md

 At any time when you are fiddling around in Webots, if you have any doubts on how a specific part of the robot works, consult the documentation.

+          MAKING A CONTROLLER

+Now that we have our world file and our robot ready it is time to give it ............

           CAMERA SPECIFICS